Pyprohly/reddit-api-doc-notes/docs/api-reference/comment_tree.rst

    A value of 2 means to retrieve comments one level deep.
    And so on."
-   "limit_children","boolean","If truthy (any string matching `/^[0Ff]/` is falsy), only return the children requested, and not sub-comments.
+   "limit_children","boolean","If truthy (any string matching `/^[0Ff]/` is falsy), only return the children requested, and not their sub-comments.

    This is kind of the same as specifying `depth: 1` but more-comment objects won't be present.

-   If this is specified with the `depth` parameter this will take precedence."
+   If this is specified with the `depth` parameter, this parameter will take precedence.
+   "

 |